komministern/gca_simulator/resources/airports/readme.txt

-See the text file batumi.apt for information on how to add your own airports to the GCA Simulator.
+See the text file dcs_batumi.apt or xpl_batumi.apt for information on how to add your own airports to the GCA Simulator.